FayElhassan/Postgreschat-Langchain/README.md

-# Q-STOCK BOT - Streamlit App
+# Postgreschat - Streamlit App

-Q-STOCK BOT is a chatbot application designed to assist users with stock-related queries.
+Postgres chat BOT is a chatbot application designed to assist users with queries.
 It utilizes advanced language models to provide insights and recommendations based on user input.

 ![App Screenshot](link_to_screenshot_image)